AplaProject/apla-docs-en/introduction/api2.rst

 Response

 * *name* - name of the smart contract with ecosystem ID.
 Example: ``@{idecosystem}name``,
-* *active* - true if the contract is tied to the account and false otherwise,
+* *active* - true if the contract is bound to the account and false otherwise,
 * *key_id* - contract owner's ID,
-* *address* - address of the account tied to the contract in the ``XXXX-...-XXXX`` format.
+* *address* - address of the account bound to the contract in the ``XXXX-...-XXXX`` format.
 * *tableid* - entry ID in the contracts table, where the source code of the contract is stored.
 * *fields* -  an array that contains information about every parameter in the **data** section of the contract and contains the following fields: